For demonstration purposes, I pushed the cleaning rod a little further through the barrel past the crown than I normally would.

 Take a cleaning rod and attach the correct jag.

-I start by pushing two or three patches through the barrel that are saturated with Bore Tech C4 Carbon Remover.
+I start by pushing a patch through the barrel that is saturated with Bore Tech C4 Carbon Remover.
 This is meant as a way to saturate the bore and will remove some of the loose powder fouling.

 So I take a cleaning patch, attach it to the jag, and place a few drops of carbon remover on the patch.
 Run the cleaning rod with the patch through the bore guide and down the bore, discard the patch, and repeat the process a few times.
 This process also shows some of the carbon fouling.